coffeegist/coffeegist.github.io/_posts/2019-02-07-domain-fronting-beacons-and-tls.md

 ### But Why?
 Is it Beacon?

 UPDATE: I was correctly informed that this is not a limitation of beacon, but rather a limitation of the underlying host.
-Beacon in no way controls the TLS version offered like I originally suspected, but rather uses whatever means available to it by the underlying operating system.
+While Cobalt Strike's teamserver only supports up to TLSv1.0 (which isn't a big deal when using redirectors with domain fronting), beacon in no way controls the TLS version offered like I originally suspected, but rather uses whatever means available to it by the underlying operating system.
 So, yes, I'm saying that my Windows 7 test box did not allow >=TLSv1.1.

 {% include figure image_path="/assets/images/2019-02-07-domain-fronting-beacons-and-tls/no-tls-for-you.png" %}